If you`ve found this site informative and, hopefully, interesting as well,

 Anatomy of an awkward aerial install

 Let`s face it, most aerial installations are quite straight forward, particularly after the power was increased at digital switchover, doesn`t the latter seem a hell of a long time ago…… However, occasionally you`ll get a buggar of a job, and this was one.

-When I knew we were moving I checked on the Digital UK postcode predictor for an indication of the likely signal at our new house :
+When I knew we were moving back in Spring 2016 I checked on the Digital UK postcode predictor for an indication of the likely signal at our new house :

 There was, however, another possibility, Crosspool / Sheffield.
 None of the neighbours were on it and the DUK checker was saying only the PSBs (MUXES 1 to 3) would receivable, and even then they`d be poor.
 But I thought I`d try it anyway.
 The results were potentially encouraging.
 They were still too low, but I surmised that if the aerial were mounted 12ft higher (+ 2dB or so ? ) and a high gain aerial was used (+ another 4 to 5dB ? ) plus I could could add a mast head amp, it might just work…….
-I could see why many neighbours had given up on aerials and just had satellite dishes, the previous owner of the house included, the aerials on the property weren`t really in use.
+I could see why many neighbours had given up on aerials (the previous owner of the house included) and just had satellite dishes.
 I, however, was made of sterner stuff, plus I wouldn`t have a satellite dish on my house under any circumstances.
 Call it a hangover of my ancient detestation of Sky, plus I don`t like the look of them.

 Summary of signals received with a test DM Log from the top floor windows in dBμV (recommended level is between 45 & 60dBμV, and yes, you can have too much signal……) :